-1. "... likely to cause confusion in connection with the goods or services pertaining to a business of another person" applies not only in case where the users of goods or services are likely to be confused over the source of the goods or services with the goods or services concerned mistakenly recognized as those connected with the business of other persons but also in case where the user of the goods or services are likely to be confused over the source of the goods or services concerned mistakenly recognized as those connected with the business of other persons but also in case where the user of the goods or services concerned mistakenly recognized as connected with the business of a person who has a certain economic or organizational relationship with other persons.
+1. "... likely to cause confusion in connection with the goods or services pertaining to a business of another person" applies not only in the case where the consumers of goods or services (hereinafter referred to as "goods, etc.") are likely to be confused over the source of the goods, etc. with the goods, etc. concerned mistakenly recognized as those connected with the business of other persons but also in the case where the consumers of the goods, etc. are likely to be confused over the source of the goods, etc. with the goods, etc. concerned mistakenly recognized as connected with the business of a person who has a certain economic or organizational relationship with the other persons.